The Russian Bear Dog is a livestock guardian breed also known as the Caucasian Shepherd or the Caucasian Ovcharka.

 Are you ready for a Russian Bear Dog?
 Are you already a proud owner?
 Tell us about your dog or your hopes for one, in the comments below

-- The first experience of livestock guarding dogs preventing large carnivore damages in Finland T. Ostavel et al
+- Ostavel et al. The first experience of livestock guarding dogs preventing large carnivore damages in Finland

-- Prevalence of hip dysplasia in dogs according to official radiographic screening in Croatia D. Stanin
+- Stanin, Prevalence of hip dysplasia in dogs according to official radiographic screening in Croatia

-- RETROSPECTIVE STUDY ON THE PREVALENCE OF UVEITIS IN DOGS S. Kristen
+- Kristen, RETROSPECTIVE STUDY ON THE PREVALENCE OF UVEITIS IN DOGS

-- Livestock guarding dogs: their current use world wide R. Ring
+- Ring, Livestock guarding dogs: their current use world wide

 - Dog training methods: their use, effectiveness and interaction with behavior and welfare E. F. Hiby